-Justice Thomas asks rare question during Supreme Court oral arguments, in teleconference session
+Justice Thomas asks rare round of questions during Supreme Court oral arguments, in teleconference session

 Thomas normally has the benefit of listening to his colleagues' questions.
 But as the second-most senior justice, Thomas got his chance to ask questions after only Roberts.

-Roberts, who is a stickler to ensuring oral arguments run productively and efficiently, moved the questioning along between the justices quickly, with each justice getting to ask about two questions to each lawyer.
+Roberts, who is a stickler for ensuring oral arguments run productively and efficiently, moved the questioning along between the justices quickly, with each justice getting to ask about two questions to each lawyer.

 Most justices who questioned Ross on the government's case seemed suspicious of the claim that "Booking.com" is not eligible to be trademarked.